To Begin Their Study In Science

 Two things awe me most, the starry sky above me and the moral law within me.

-LOCKE and KANT'S 18th century reasoning techniques will become a natural part of the student's moral decision making, continuing not only throughout the year but also throughout their lives.
+LOCKE and KANT'S 18th century reasoning techniques will become a natural part of the student's ethical decision making, continuing not only throughout the year but also throughout their lives.
 This is important because the United States is a self-governing nation and its survival depends on a self-governed citizenship.

 Among the other units included in the curriculum ...